First Slide

 • Friedemann Weber (Coordination team), RNA viruses, innate immune response | JLU Giessen, Institute of Virology

-• G1: Tools for the description of novel emerging viruses.
+• G1 Tools for the systematic characterisation of novel viruses.

-• G2: Tools for precise research on virus evolution.
+• G2 Tools for precise and comparative analysis of virus evolution.

-• G3: Tools for the generalisation of virus-host interactions.
+• G3 Tools for the generalisation and quantification of virus-host interactions.

-• G4: Tools for the prediction of virus infection potential.
+• G4 Tools for the early assessment and prediction of virus infection potential.

 To achieve our objective we establish three project areas to tackle various tasks: